The 2026 call for Attachments to the Francis Crick Institute is now open for Imperial researchers, deadline for applications is 24th April 2026

 The Crick-University attachment programme was established in 2015 to enable university groups to work in the Crick, with the intention of bringing together researchers from the Crick and its partner institutions to improve the opportunities for collaboration.

 The scheme is open to scientists (clinical and non-clinical) leading research groups and aims to attract people and groups with skills that are complementary to the Crick’s core talents and capabilities and to identify research projects that will best benefit from Crick interactions.
-Therefore, applications in engineering, physical, mathematical, computational, clinical and translational sciences will be prioritised in general.
+Candidates in research areas allied to biomedicine such as physical and chemical sciences, engineering, computational sciences and artificial intelligence are encouraged to apply.
+These are strategically important research areas which would strengthen scientific relationships between, and bring strategic benefits to, the partner universities and the Crick.
 Another aim of the scheme is to support career development of new Group Leaders and, as such, applications from early career PIs are particularly welcome.

 Attachments are flexible and can take different forms:

-• Secondment: A PI might transfer all or the majority of their research group to the Crick for up to six years.
+Secondment: A PI might transfer all or the majority of their research group to the Crick for up to 6 years.
 Usually, the Crick becomes the primary research base for the group and the PI spends the majority of their time at the institute.
-However, the PI can also keep part of their group at University and share their time between the two institutions.
+However, the PI can also keep part of their group at their university and share their time between the two institutions.

-• Satellite: A PI might transfer a subset of their staff to the Crick, possibly on a part-time basis.
+Satellite: A PI might transfer a subset of their staff to the Crick, possibly on a part-time basis.
 The group’s primary research base remains at the home university, with the PI visiting the Crick occasionally.
 The scientists may be embedded within a single Crick research group or STP working on a defined project or could work with multiple groups or STPs.
-Satellites’ stay duration varies.
-Satellite PIs running a substantive project-focused collaboration at the Crick usually stay for up to 3 years.
-Satellite PIs who already have established links with multiple Crick groups or STPs and run a larger-scale and longer-term collaborative programme could stay at the Crick for 3 to 5 years.

 These definitions are not intended to be exclusive and there is room for flexibility; in all cases the proposed attachment will be assessed primarily on its added value to the applicant, the University and the Crick whilst ensuring the group can be accommodated within the spaces allocated to each University.

-Applicants should therefore discuss their proposal with their Department and the Research Office, before starting their application.
-Full details are provided in the Guidance document, Information document and Application forms:
+Applicants should discuss their proposal with their University Partnership Manager before starting their application.

 Full Timeline: